t4ztech/pilot_voltage_monitor/README.md

 # Voltage Observability Monitor (230V RMS) — CLI Analysis Utility

+A lightweight command-line diagnostic utility for analysing 230V RMS voltage behaviour and identifying instability patterns in electrical and industrial environments.

 A small, read-only command-line tool for offline analysis of 230V RMS voltage data.
 It detects threshold violations (WARN/ALARM) and optional step-based drift, then produces structured logs and summaries for troubleshooting and validation.